astropy/astropy/docs/io/ascii/index.rst

 `astropy.io.ascii` provides methods for reading and writing a wide range of ASCII data table formats via built-in :ref:`extension_reader_classes`.
 The emphasis is on flexibility and ease of use.

-The following formats are supported:

-* :class:`~astropy.io.ascii.latex.AASTex`: AASTeX `deluxetable` used for AAS journals
+The following shows a few of the ASCII formats that are available, while the section on `Supported formats`_ contains the full list.

 * :class:`~astropy.io.ascii.basic.Basic`: basic table with customizable delimiters and header configurations
 * :class:`~astropy.io.ascii.cds.Cds`: `CDS format table <http://vizier.u-strasbg.fr/doc/catstd.htx>`_ (also Vizier and ApJ machine readable tables)
-* :class:`~astropy.io.ascii.basic.CommentedHeader`: column names given in a line that begins with the comment character
 * :class:`~astropy.io.ascii.daophot.Daophot`: table from the IRAF DAOphot package
 * :class:`~astropy.io.ascii.fixedwidth.FixedWidth`: table with fixed-width columns (see also :ref:`fixed_width_gallery`)
 * :class:`~astropy.io.ascii.ipac.Ipac`: `IPAC format table <http://irsa.ipac.caltech.edu/applications/DDGEN/Doc/ipac_tbl.html>`_
 * :class:`~astropy.io.ascii.latex.Latex`: LaTeX table with datavalue in the `tabular` environment
-* :class:`~astropy.io.ascii.basic.NoHeader`: basic table with no header where columns are auto-named
 * :class:`~astropy.io.ascii.basic.Rdb`: tab-separated values with an extra line after the column definition line
 * :class:`~astropy.io.ascii.sextractor.SExtractor`: `SExtractor format table <http://www.astromatic.net/software/sextractor>`_
-* :class:`~astropy.io.ascii.basic.Tab`: tab-separated values

 The :mod:`astropy.io.ascii` package is built on a modular and extensible class structure with independent :ref:`base_class_elements` so that new formats can